Param-Harrison/blog/content/blog/getting-hands-dirty-with-gatsby-contentful-and-netlify/index.md

 - Other features through netlify is also great for starters and have plans to pay as you grow

 I didn't come across much challenges yet in netlify.
 I am a basic user with few static site hosted in netlify.
 I will write more about their features when I get my hand on it soon 😎

+> Note: I have written this based on what I have tried with contentful CMS, Gatsby, I might not have the need to test all the features.
+I only test what I need for my application's feature.
+Every tool has its own purpose and audience.
+Choose it wisely based on your need.